Etiquette Experts Tell All: Tips for Friend & Family Gift-Giving This Holiday Season

-The season of giving is nearly upon us and consumers are expected to spend enormously on the holidays.
-Americans will dish out up to 9% more this year than they did in 2020, when they spent $1.2 trillion on the holidays, according to recent projections from Deloitte.
-We can expect a fair chunk of this money to be spent on gifts for others, and it prompts the question: Who should we get gifts for and how much should we spend?
+The season of giving is nearly upon us, and consumers are expected to spend enormously on the holidays.
+But with inflation steadily on the rise and a looming recession in everyone’s mind, the big question is: Who should we get gifts for and how much should we spend?

 Set a Budget For Family, Friends and Co-workers

 Though it’s basically mandatory to get our loved ones something for the holidays (provided they observe them), buyers should set a budget for themselves.
 This is essential if money is an issue, or if you’re trying to get a head start on healthy money habits for the new year.

 “Only spend what your budget comfortably allows when it comes to purchasing gifts,” said Sha’Kreshia Terrell, personal finance educator and CEO of Humble Hustle Finance.
 “Personally, I shop for gifts year-round.
 I take advantage of sales and coupons when I get them in the mail.
 For instance, when I receive an email from Bath & Body Works for their $6.50 aromatherapy body wash, I will go purchase a couple at a time.
 One for me and a couple to use as a future gift.”

 When asked to break it down, Terrell provided the following spending brackets one might adhere to for holiday gifting: